General Retail Award Rates 2025/26: Pay Scales & Penalties

 Practical tip: Supermarkets often have complex rosters — payroll errors usually happen at Sundays, public holidays, and overnight shifts.

-5. Worked pay examples (logic-based)
+5. worked pay examples (logic-based)

 Worked examples and payroll systems: Worked examples are provided for explanatory purposes only and do not replace the need to confirm Award coverage, classification, employment type, penalty and overtime triggers.
 Payroll and rostering systems do not remove employer responsibility for Award compliance.
 Consider using Award interpretation tools to help automate calculations.